platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

     1. Choose your org
     25. Give it a title
     26. Choose a region
-    27. Enter the branch name from #7
+    27. Enter the branch name from #6
     28. Set the project as the remote (for now)
     29. Select Y to "continue"
-30. Open ./.upsun/config.yaml
+30. Open `./.upsun/config.yaml`
     1. Find the section describing "Variables"
-    32. Uncomment "# variables" and the next line "env:"
+    32. Uncomment `# variables` and the next line `env:`
-    33. On the next line, add FLASK_APP: autoapp.py
+    33. On the next line, add `FLASK_APP: autoapp.py`
-    34. Find the section describing "mounts"
+    34. Find the section describing `mounts`
-    35. Uncomment "# mounts:"
+    35. Uncomment `# mounts:`
     36. On the next line add
         ```yaml
-        "<name-of-your-app-from-3v-above>/static":
+        "<name-of-your-app-from-3.5-above>/static":
           source: local
           source_path: static_build
         ```
-    37. Find the section describing "disk"
-    41. Uncomment "#disk: 512"
-    42. Change value to something that is appropriate for your app, and is below the amount you have allocated for your project.
-Size is in mb
     43. Find the section for `hooks:build`
-    44. On the line before pip install, add the following:
+    44. On the line before `pip install`, add the following:
-    45. pip install --upgrade pip
-    46. On the line below pip install, add the following
         ```yaml
         pip install --upgrade pip
         npm install
         ```
-    48. Scroll down to the deploy section
+    48. Scroll down to the `deploy` section
     49. On the line after `set -eux`, add
         ```yaml
         npm run build